Opio

 31 km. from Nice, 8 km. from Grasse and 18. km from Cannes.

-Thanks to an exceptional micro-climate, roses and jasmine are cultivated here for the Grasse perfume industry, while the Grande Bastide olive grove, one of the largest in the "departement", produces a delicious olive oil that you can buy at the Opio olive oil mill, one of the few such mills still operating in the region.
-It dates back to the 15th century.
+Thanks to an exceptional microclimate, roses and jasmine are grown here for the Grasse perfume industry, while the Grande Bastide olive grove, one of the largest in the department, produces a delicious olive oil that you can pick up at the Moulin d’Opio, one of the few mills still in operation in the region: it dates back to the 15th century!

-Those who choose to spend their holidays here won't be disappointed by this peaceful setting, perfect for long walks or horse-riding in the midst of 450 hectares of forest.
+Those who choose to spend their vacation here will not regret this peaceful setting, perfect for long walks or horseback rides through its 450 hectares of forests.

 St Trophisme church.
 (12th century, altered in the 15th century).